open-telemetry/opentelemetry.io/content/en/blog/2022/k8sattributes.md

           exporters: [jaeger]
 ```

-And then we deploy the vertx app example, we can see in the sidecar container,
+And then deploy the vertx app example, you can see the `OTEL_RESOURCE_ATTRIBUTES`
-the `OTEL_RESOURCE_ATTRIBUTES` was injected with some values, some of them are
-using the Kubernetes downward API to get the attribute values.
+environment variable was injected with some values in the sidecar container.
+Some of them use the Kubernetes downward API to get the attribute values.

 An example of the value of the env var: